-Aside from increasingly improving remote work employees engagement and communication, these chat apps also provide the following benefits to various companies:
+Aside from increasingly improving remote work, employee engagement, and communication, these chat apps also provide the following benefits to various companies:

 These messaging apps eliminate the challenges of having a clear, seamless, and insightful conversation among employees.
-As a result, remote teams are able to do their individual tasks right on track and more efficiently.
+As a result, remote teams are able to do their tasks on time and more efficiently.

 Improved project management

-Being able to communicate effectively with every remote employee helps business leaders to properly manage their staff and track individual job functions.
-A successful project management can only work if there is coordination between all team members.
+Being able to communicate effectively with every remote employee helps business leaders properly manage their staff and track individual job functions.
+Successful project management can only work if there is coordination between all team members.

-As we have mentioned earlier, these chat apps also function as collaborative tools to help teams keep track of their daily tasks.
+As we have mentioned, these chat apps also function as collaborative tools to help teams keep track of their daily tasks.
 Through these apps, remote workers can prioritize which tasks should be done first and also track improvements of certain projects.

 Chat apps enable each remote worker to be accountable for their own job responsibilities.
 Through these messaging apps, remote staff are able to report and update their managers on the status or progress of their own individual tasks.